reMarkable/cobalt/README.md

 **Generating PEM Files** above.
 To upload different private keys, first delete any previously upload secret keys by running `./cobaltb.py deploy delete_secret_keys`

+`./cobaltb.py deploy endpoint --job=report-master`
+Run this one time to configure the Cloud Endpoint.
+If you run this multiple times, it will upload multiple copies of the Cloud Endpoint configuration but will otherwise have no effect.
+(The latest uploaded config will be used.)

 `./cobaltb.py deploy build`
 Run this to build Docker containers for the Shuffler, Analyzer Service and